History of The Great Smoky Mountains

 Popular Areas in the Great Smoky Mountains National Park

-There are so many areas in the Great Smoky Mountains National Park that it’s hard to choose exactly which ones are more popular than others.
-Here’s a few of the places you should definitely visit when you stay in one of our Gatlinburg cabin rentals:
+There are so many areas in the Great Smoky Mountains National Park that it’s hard to choose where to go.
+Here are a few of the places you should definitely visit when you stay in one of our Smoky Mountain cabin rentals:

 • Clingmans Dome